 - Listen up all you single people!
 Socializing your puppy is a great way to meet and make new friends!
 Everyone loves a puppy.

 - The friendly challenge of playing this game is a great way to ensure that the puppy gets the best possible early social education.

 - It encourages all members responsible and old enough (over 16) to get involved in the puppy’s education.

 - Always remember to have yummy treats with you when you are out and about with your puppy.
 This could help to turn a strange encounter into something pleasant for the pup.

-- Be very sure not to overwhelm your puppy.
+- Do not overwhelm your puppy.

 - If the pup appears uncomfortable with a situation or person, move away and jolly him up.
 You can try from a distance further away or try on another day.

 - Do not avoid things that the pup is timid or uncertain about.
-Instead work from a distance where the pup feels comfortable.
+Instead, work from a distance where the pup feels comfortable.

 - Have fun!